Get Unparalleled Legal Instruction

 General MLS Courses (16 credits)

-Introduction to U.S. Law and Legal System (2 credits)
+Introduction to U.S. Law and Legal System (3 credits)

 This 2-credit course provides students with an introduction to the law and the legal process of the United States.
 Students will explore the structure and content of U.S. law and legal institutions, the U.S. Constitution, federalism, separation of powers, the role of precedent in common law and the theory and practice of the adversary system of justice.
 The course is structured to also offer an overview of substantive areas of the law that will form the basis of other courses, namely constitutional law, administrative law, contract law, tort law and criminal law.

-Law, Ethics and Responsible Leadership (2 credits)
+Law, Ethics and Responsible Leadership (1 credit)

 This course starts with material to familiarize students with legal analysis and communication and the ethical rules that govern legal professionals.
 It then focuses on practical scenarios to strengthen the students’ skills to respond to and manage complex legal and ethical crises.
 Students will be exposed to fact patterns in areas such as supply chain management (e.g. anti-corruption, employment discrimination and child labor), anti-money laundering and fraud (including whistleblowing and retaliation), cybersecurity breaches, and environmental compliance.
 The objective of the course is to assist students in understanding the intersection of law and ethics to foster responsible leadership.